 Updated: October 7, 2017

-:: Tuesday and Friday Work Share positions for 2017:
+:: Tuesday and Friday Work Share positions for Fall 2017:

 – Seeking enthusiastic and hard working individuals, strong enough to lift 30 pounds, able to pay attention to many different details, and able to commit to 8 hours of work on Tuesdays and/or Fridays, through the end of November 2017, in exchange for a weekly Farm Share bag of our vegetables.
 Minimum commitment of two months of consecutive weeks.
 Through heat, rain, and cold, this individual will join our vegetable pick-wash-pack team, participating in most aspects of harvesting, washing, and packing vegetables for our CSA members and farmers’ markets.
 Must be interested in often laughing while working, eating the vegetables that we grow, thriving in a fast-pace setting, working around our young children, and taking direction from organic farmers.
 We are a strictly non-smoking farm.

 Please email a letter and resume plus contact information for two references, stating motivation for your interest and how you are qualified for the above stated skills, to info(AT)broadforkfarm.net

 ::Farm Apprentices – for 2017 Season, positions are filled.